-The purpose of this policy is to explain how the school will ensure compliance with the EU General Data Protection Regulation.
+The purpose of this policy is to explain how the school will ensure compliance with the UK General Data Protection Regulation and Data Protection Act 2018.
 It includes organisational measures and individual responsibilities which aim to ensure that the school complies with the Data Protection principles and respects the rights of individuals.
 This policy provides outline measures and puts in place a structure for monitoring compliance.

 Detailed procedures and guidance do not form part of this overarching policy document.
-The detailed guidance can be accessed via the website and links to relevant documents are included within this Policy document.
 Other related policies are listed under Section 15.

-3 Legal Context and Definitions
+3. Legal Context and Definitions

-3.1 EU General Data Protection Regulation
+3.1 UK General Data Protection Regulation and Data Protection Act 2018

-The EU General Data Protection Regulation (GDPR) governs how information about people (Personal Data) should be treated.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 governs how information about people (Personal Data) should be treated.
 It also gives rights to individuals whose data is held.
-The Regulation came into force on 25 May 2018 and applies to all personal data collected at any time whether held on computer or manual record.
+The Data Protection Act came into force on 25 May 2018 and applies to all personal data collected at any time whether held on computer or manual record.
 The Regulation is enforced by the Information Commissioner.

-The GDPR makes a distinction between personal data and "sensitive" personal data.
+The UK GDPR makes a distinction between personal data and "sensitive" personal data.
 Sensitive personal data is subject to stricter conditions of processing.